peterson-tim-j/HydroSight/index.md

 ### What's New
 The next release of the stand alone application is out!
 It contains some exciting new features:
-- Examination of calibrated model fluxes, eg monthly free drainage.
+- Extend examination of calibrated and simulation model fluxes, eg rations such as monthly free drainage / precip.
-- Modelling with infrequently metered pumping rates.
-- probabilistic calibration (using DREAM) and parameter estimation.
-- [Google Groups discussion](https://groups.google.com/forum/#!forum/hydrosight).
-Join now to share ideas, project and issues.
+- Details documentation of model construction and calibration status.
+- Outlier detection analysis is significantly faster to run on 100s of bores.
+- "Cite Project" menu item added to allow efficient referencing.
+- Many bug and annoyances fixed making it more efficient to build and examine models.

 ### How many use _HydroSight_?
 The number of downloads per releases are availabe at [Git Hub Release Statistics](https://somsubhra.github.io/github-release-stats/?username=peterson-tim-j&repository=HydroSight&page=1&per_page=5).
-As of February 2021, there had been 810 downloads.
+As of August 2022, there had been >1,200 downloads.
+Also, 17 users have forked this project to make their only modifications.

-The number of users downloading the source code is however not provided by GitHub, bit GitHub does summarise the [project web traffic](https://github.com/peterson-tim-j/HydroSight/graphs/traffic).

 ### Getting Started
 To begin using the stand-alone application, simply download and install the above Windows 64bit executable  (available [here](https://github.com/peterson-tim-j/HydroSight/releases)).